Highway Advisory Radio System

 Conduct a frequency search.

-the license-application work, as well, once you decide to move
+the license-application work, once you decide to move forward.

-forward.
-ISS will develop a list of AM frequencies that are
+We will develop a list of AM frequencies

 available and send them to you with our suggestions and